 Dealing with student loans is not the same as discharging credit card debt in bankruptcy.
 It is extremely difficult to have student loan debt discharged.
 With that said, there are specific circumstances in which it may be allowed.
 Nebraska uses the “totality of circumstances test” to determine if someone should be able to include student loan debt in their chapter 7 bankruptcy.
 This test takes into account the debtor’s past, present, and future resources, living expenses, relevant facts such as medical issues and marital status, and any other circumstances or obligations that apply.
 It is the debtor’s responsibility to prove that repaying their student loan debt would cause undue hardship and now allow the debtor to maintain a minimal standard of living.
 The standard to prove this is strict, and the rule only applies to those with the most limited resources and options.

 An experienced bankruptcy attorney can help you determine if you have an undue hardship case to make.
 We understand the types of facts which may constitute an undue hardship.
 However, even if this rule does not apply to you, Omaha attorney Burke Smith may be able to help you with other options.
 This may include having your student loan payments reduced, consolidated, or delayed.
 Also, filing for a Nebraska bankruptcy may assist you with stopping a wage garnishment or preventing a foreclosure on your home.
-Call our Omaha office today to learn how Burke and Dana Ulrich can be assistance.
+Call our Omaha office today to learn how Burke can be assistance.

 Attorneys helping Omaha residents raise appropriate defenses to student loan debts